 The Photographer

-Ambassador Angus Lapsley asked Nick Sidle, who had also joined online, what his hopes for the photodocumentary he had produced were now.
-Nick spoke of the need for the story to be seen by a wider audience, draw people into the human story which he was able to capture 25 years ago at a unique point in history and continue to inspire people of all communities, cultures and backgrounds who come into contact with it.
+UK Permanent Representative to NATO Angus Lapsley asked Nick Sidle, who had also joined online, what his hopes were now for the photodocumentary he had produced.
+Nick spoke of the need for the story to be seen by a wider audience, drawing more people into the human story he was able to capture 25 years ago at a unique point in history and continue to inspire people of all communities, cultures and backgrounds who come into contact with it.

 The Images